Steffens breaks water polo scoring record as US women cruise

 Steffens’ day and the convincing victory for the U.S. came in the aftermath of the country’s first loss in women’s water polo at the Olympics since 2008, a 10-9 surprise against Hungary on Wednesday.

-The rare loss — the U.S. is 131-4 since it won gold in Rio — led to some soul-searching and a commitment to the way they wanted to play, according to Krikorian.
+The loss, dropping the U.S. to 131-4 since it won gold in Rio, led to some soul-searching and a renewed commitment to the way they wanted to play, according to Krikorian.
 The change was particularly noticeable on the defensive side, led by Ashleigh Johnson’s 16 saves.

 “This is an extremely competitive group, and they don’t like to lose,” Krikorian said.
 “That’s part of the reason why we’ve had the sustained success, is they just take pride in the way they play.
 I think from frustration to anger to sadness to relief, I think we felt all of those emotions over the last two days.”